Tuesday, April 23, 2024

 A gigantic chandelier (evocative of Phantom of the Opera) was suspended from a gold-gated part of the ceiling.
 The ornate ceiling featured frescoes of deities enjoying the arts.

-Lewis chose our Box because it gave a great view of the Orchestra Pit.
 Watching the conductor and instrumentalists is as fun as watching the performers because they work together to produce the show.
 As another form of equality, the conductor was a lively woman named Anna Novotna Peskova.
 She was full of vivacity.

 Prague’s opera company hosts 300 performances per year.
 The State Opera Orchestra & Chorus was formed in 1945.
 With 125 musicians, it has its own concerts—especially for the New Year.

-Please know that the cost for our grand experience was 1190 crowns ($51) per ticket.
-In stark contrast, NYC’s Metropolitan Opera costs an outrageous price of $230 for a “box seat” (Parterre Seat), but the price is increased further with a ridiculously-greedy Online Purchase Fee of $10.
+Please know that the cost for our grand experience was 1,190 crowns ($51) per ticket.
+In stark contrast, NYC’s Metropolitan Opera costs an outrageous price of $230 for a so-called “box seat” (Parterre Seat), but the price is increased further with a ridiculously-greedy Online Purchase Fee of $10.
 How do they justify $10 to buy an online ticket?
-If you buy the ticket at the box-office, they still charge you $2.50 as a Facility Fee.
+If you buy the ticket at the box-office, they still charge $2.50 as a Facility Fee.
 Ridiculous.
 As a further insult to concertgoers during intermission, they greedily overcharge $22 for a small portion of California wine in a plastic cup.
 We avoid those rip-off scams and invest our money to see performances elsewhere.

 With promptness, a delicate chime announced that the show would begin soon.
 Musicians aligned themselves in the Orchestra Pit and tuned their instruments.
 The thumping of tall basses resounded in the enormous room.
 French horns, flutes, bassoons, oboes, trumpets, trombones and a tuba were heard.
 A pair of clarinets tested their high notes.
 Timpani boomed in the background, and drummers got situated behind a battery of percussion.
 As the conductor raised her baton, the front rows readied themselves with violins, violas, and cellos.